Types of outcomes

 - Adjudication 1550: Gold Coast City Council/Gold Coast Bulletin (September 2012)

-A complaint about a front-page article that asserted that Gold Coast City Council loan costs would increase as a result of a change in its credit rating by the Queensland Treasury Corporation.
-When the city council disputed the assertion, the newspaper made no additional effort to check its accuracy with the QTC.
+The Press Council has considered a complaint about a front-page article asserting that Gold Coast City Council loan costs would increase as a result of a change in its credit rating by the Queensland Treasury Corporation (QTC).
+When the City Council disputed the assertion, the newspaper made no additional effort to check its accuracy with the QTC.

-A complaint about the way in which the website of The Courier-Mail handled a story about the standing down of a police officer.
-The website posted for several hours an article that linked the standing down to the Surfers Paradise police station when it had occurred in a different police region.
-When it was alerted to the error it removed the story but did not publish any correction or inform readers of the inaccuracy.
+The Press Council has considered a complaint about the publication's handling online of a story about the standing down of a police officer.
+The website posted for several hours an article linking the standing down to the Surfers Paradise Police Station though it had occurred in a different police region.
+When it was alerted to the error, it removed the story but did not publish any correction or inform readers of the inaccuracy.

 The Council concluded that the newspaper did not take sufficient care in publishing the original article and, having made the error, should have corrected it with due prominence, not merely removed the article.
-It therefore upheld both aspects of the complaint.
+Accordingly, it upheld both aspects of the complaint.

 - Adjudication 1548: Paul Fletcher/The Sydney Morning Herald (September 2012)

-The Australian Press Council has considered a complaint about a particular photograph published amongst a series of other photographs of protestors at a local rally.
-The concern was that the photograph showed a sign held by a protestor which referred to a specific person and was highly offensive.
+The Press Council has considered a complaint about a particular photograph published amongst a series of other photographs of protestors at a local rally.
+The concern was the photograph showed a sign held by a protestor referring to a specific person and was highly offensive.

-The Australian Press Council has considered a complaint about a front-page article alleging that a house controversially approved for development had subsequently been listed for sale.
+The Press Council has considered a complaint about a front-page article alleging a house controversially approved for development had subsequently been listed for sale.

-The Council concluded that the allegation was inaccurate and that echonetdaily had not taken reasonable steps to check its accuracy.
-It also concluded that after the error was pointed out to it, echonetdaily failed to correct it promptly and with due prominence.
+The Council concluded that the allegation was inaccurate and echonetdaily had not taken reasonable steps to check its accuracy.
+It also concluded that after the error was pointed out to it, the publication failed to correct it promptly and with due prominence.
 Accordingly, the complaint was upheld and a censure was issued to echonetdaily.

 - Adjudication No.1543 Ben Keneally/The Australian Financial Review (June 2012)